LFSCamargo/tunnel/my-website/docs/advanced.md

 :::note

-To use on react native the Persistance and Hydration feature just use the `AsyncStorage` instead of `localStorage`
+To use the Persistence and Hydration feature on React Native use `AsyncStorage` instead of `localStorage`

 :::